MorrisCastro04/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 task 11: add the method update to update the class

-task 12: add a method to convert to dictionary
+task 12: add a method to convert to dictionary in the rectangle class

+task 13: add a method to convert to dictionary in the square class